 Minor Protected Stream projects include:

 - Repair or in-kind replacement of existing structures.

 - Disturbances of less than 100 linear feet along any 1,000 feet of watercourse.

 All other activities are considered Major Protected Stream projects for purposes of review and public notice as required by the Uniform Procedures Act.
-For additional information, see Time Frames.
+For additional information, see our webpage Getting an Environmental Permit.